BoxianWang/cs77-final-project/README.md

 	c. `inOneWeekendTree`: implements motion blur and tree-based object collisions
 	d. `inOneWeekendSmarterTree`: the same thing, except the tree builder attempts to minimize the volume of each layer of the tree.
+	e. `advancedTracer`: implements all the advanced features in book 2.
 5. Each CUDA executable is backed by a directory.
 They have the following structure:
 	a. `materials` is a directory of classes that extend `material`
 	b. `objects` is a directory of classes that can be collided with, though they